Ficool

 "So, we're… destined to do this together?"
 Solstice asked, her voice filled with a mixture of fear and determination.

-"Destiny is a fickle thing, Solstice," Leo said, his eyes softening slightly.
+"Destiny is a fickle thing, Sol," Leo said, his eyes softening slightly.
 "But I believe we have a choice.
 We can either stand idly by and watch the world be consumed by darkness, or we can fight.
 Will you stand with me?"

 Leo nodded, a flicker of something akin to hope in his eyes.
 "Then we must prepare.
 The journey to the Nexus will be fraught with peril.
 We will need all our strength and skill to survive."